 This could be done using the nearest neighbor method (

-In this method, value of the output cell is calculated based on the nearest cell center of the input raster.
+This method assigns new cell values to the nearest cell center of the input raster.

 The first step is to obtain the proj4 definition of this CRS, which can be done using the http://spatialreference.org webpage.

-The second and last step is to define the reprojection method in the
+The final step is to reproject the raster with the

-projectRaster() function, which in case of categorical data is the nearest neighbor method (
+projectRaster() function which, in the case of categorical data, uses the nearest neighbor method (

 NA values, not because a new category has been created — the land cover classes are preserved).